JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 To create a new Gradle plugin project, follow the tutorial on the [Getting Started with Gradle](gradle_prerequisites.md) page.
 The tutorial produces a skeleton Gradle project suitable to use as a starting point.

-Modifications are needed to the skeleton project's `build.gradle` and `plugin.xml` files, as described below, and on the individual product pages in Part VIII.
+Modifications are needed to the skeleton project's <path>build.gradle</path> and <path>plugin.xml</path> files, as described below, and on the individual product pages in Part VIII.
-The `build.gradle` file is modified to specify the target product, determining the APIs available during development.
+The <path>build.gradle</path> file is modified to specify the target product, determining the APIs available during development.
-The `plugin.xml` file is modified to declare the plugin's dependency on modules or libraries.
+The <path>plugin.xml</path> file is modified to declare the plugin's dependency on modules or libraries.

 ## Configuring Build.Gradle to Target Products other than IntelliJ IDEA
 The best practice is to use the `gradle-intellij-plugin` `intellij.type` [attribute](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties) to specify the target product.